kehantan/labbook/docs/protease_assay/protease_activity.rst

 **Requires**

 * Stock buffer (Tris-HCl, pH 8.0, 1M)
-* Purified protease
+* Purified protease with known concentrations
 * MCA substrate
-* Black 96 well plate
+* 96 well black plate

 **Procedure**

-    **Prepare working buffer**
+    *Prepare working buffer*

         Dilute the stock Tris-HCl buffer (1M, pH 8.0) with distilled water to the concentration of working buffer (200 uM)

 #.
 Purified protease is stored in -80 C. Thaw before use.
 #.
-Do a 1/2 fold serial dilution starting from maximum of 20 uM with buffer.
+Do a 1/2 fold serial dilution starting from maximum of 20 uM with working buffer.
 #.
-In a black 96 well plate, add substrate into protease of different concentrations based on calculations.
+In a 96 well black plate, add substrate into protease of different concentrations based on calculations.
 #.
 Incubate.
 37 C, 30 mins.
 #.
 Read plate at 350 nm excitation and 440 nm emission.
 #.
 If the curve does not reach a plateau, incubate another 30 mins, then read the plate again.